xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 </body>
 ```
+2. The body of this HTML code block contains the key elements of the quiz application page.

-2.  <div class="start_btn">: A button element that users can click to start or start answering a question.
+* class is "start_btn": A button element that users can click to start or start answering a question.
-    <div class="info_box">: A wrapper containing the rules for answering questions, including a title, a list of rules, and buttons(quit and start).
+* class is "info_box": A wrapper containing the rules for answering questions, including a title, a list of rules, and buttons(quit and start).
-    <div class="quiz_box">: The main answering area, including title, timer, question text, answer options, dynamic statistics questions and next question button.
+* class is "quiz_box": The main answering area, including title, timer, question text, answer options, dynamic statistics questions and next question button.
-    <div class="result_box">: Result display area, including crown icon, completion text, user score text and restart/exit button.
+* class is"result_box": Result display area, including crown icon, completion text, user score text and restart/exit button.

 ### <span style="color: blue;">style.css</span>